Bicycles and In-Line Skates/Skateboards

 Students are given 600 "printing units" per academic year at no charge on all college-owned printers.
 One printing unit is defined as one side of an 8.5" x 11" page on a black and white printer.
 A single side of an 8.5" x 11" page printed on a color printer counts as 4 units.

 Any printing that exceeds the initial 600 units will be charged to the student at a rate of $0.05 per printing unit.
 This equates to $0.05 per 8.5" x 11" side on a black and white printer, and $0.20 per 8.5" x 11" side on a color printer.
 A summary of these charges, along with additional details about large paper (11" x 17") charges is available online at https://gustavus.edu/gts/Printing.

 A duplex discount will be given for printing on both sides of one sheet of paper.
 The discount will be 1 cent off the second side.
-For example a 2 page document printed on piece of paper will be 9 cents (5 + 4 cents) instead of 10 cents.
+For example a two-page document printed on one piece of paper will be 9 cents (5 + 4 cents) instead of 10 cents.

 After using their free printing units, users will need to log in to print.gac.edu and authorize their student account to be billed at the end of the month for the dollar amount they select.
 For more information see http://gustavus.edu/gts/printing.